-Financial analytics is a concept that provides different views on the business’ financial data.
-It helps give in-depth knowledge and take strategic actions against them to improve your business’ overall performance.
-Financial analytics is a subset of BI & EPM and has an impact on every aspect of your business.
-It plays a crucial role in calculating your business’ profit.
-It helps you answer every business question related to your business while letting your forecast the future of your business.
+Financial analytics is a concept that provides different views on enterprise financial data.
+It provides information to help finance and business decision makers take strategic actions against them to improve your overall business performance.
+Financial analytics is a subset of BI & EPM and has an impact on every aspect of your operations.
+It plays a crucial role in calculating your business profit.
+It helps you answer every business question related to your organization while enabling you to more accurately forecast future business results.

 So why is financial analytics important?

 - Every company needs prudent financial planning and forecasting, where financial analytics plays a crucial role.

 - The diverse needs of the traditional financial department, and advancements in technology, all point to the need for financial analytics.